NeuroTechX/ntx_slack_archive/eegdata.md

  >I believe it will, I know several people who work hard to make sure it will.
 I hope that by the end of 2018 it'll be supported by Edge (there's a polyfill as well) and Firefox

+11/2/2017 7:57 PM

+ **yannick** :

+ >The app worked like a charm on Android for the Smith Lowdown Focus (Muse) Glasses.

+>
+I took the glasses in my hand for the first time, and 3 clicks later I had my EEG signal.
+Impressive.

+>
+(1 click on the link.
+1 click on connect.
+1 click to select the [only] device)